 Child and Family Interventions [Course] (3)

-This course explores advanced theory and intervention approaches for social work practice with children and families using the spiritually enriched strengths-oriented life model as an integrative framework.
+This course explores advanced theory and intervention approaches for social work practice with children and families using a biopsychosocial-spiritual-cultural model as an integrative framework.
 Application of theories to practice is emphasized.
-Focus is on specific problems experienced by children, adolescents, and adult couples within a family context.
-Students research and analyze selected interventions, do training presentations for their colleagues, prepare a personal progress report on professional use of the self, including self-awareness, personality and personal style, countertransference issues, and burnout prevention, and construct a personal model integration statement.
+Students identify and conduct a training presentation on an evidence-based intervention used in treating a specific problem experienced by children, adolescents, or families.
+Students construct a comprehensive, culturally sensitive treatment plan for a case study and prepare a personal progress report on professional use of the self including self-awareness, personality and personal style, countertransference issues, and burnout prevention.
 Prerequisites: GSWK 6250 and GSWK 6510.

 Mental Health Theories [Course] (3)

-This course explores theories related to normal and maladaptive behavior of clients in physical and mental health settings.
-The socio-historical context, value orientations, motivational constructs, orientation to heath and pathology, and theory of cure of a variety of approaches will be explored, which will lead to the application of intervention techniques.
-The relationship of client diversity and mental and physical health practice theories will be explored.
-GSWK 6260 Physical and Mental Health Multidimensional Assessment is to be taken concurrently.
+This course explores theoretical perspectives related to social work practice in mental health settings.
+Students will critically examine each theory’s socio-historical context, value orientations, motivational constructs, orientation to wellness, and the mechanisms of change.
+A multicultural lens is used to evaluate the application of each perspective to diverse populations.
+GSWK 6260 Mental Health Multidimensional Assessment is to be taken concurrently.
 Prerequisites: All foundation courses or advanced standing.

 Mental Health Interventions [Course] (3)

-This course builds upon the content of the GSWK 6610 course and has the overall goal of developing an awareness of a variety of brief therapy-oriented techniques from a number of theoretical perspectives and of synthesizing these techniques into an interlocking model that can be utilized in advanced social work practice in physical and mental health settings.
-Attention will be directed to the best way to combine approaches and to apply them differentially based upon different situations, cultures, settings, and clients.
-Culturally diverse approaches to treatment will be explored.
-The ability to do evaluations of the effectiveness of practice interventions is addressed.
+This course builds upon the content of the GSWK 6610 course and has the overall goal of developing an awareness of the evidence-based interventions that represent a number of theoretical perspectives currently used in the treatment of adults with mental health disorders.
+Through the use of case studies, students will apply case conceptualization methods in the development of holistic and comprehensive treatment plans that can be utilized in advanced social work practice in mental health settings.
+Culturally sensitive and anti-discriminatory approaches to treatment will be explored.
 Prerequisite: GSWK 6260 and GSWK 6610.

 Group Work [Course] (2)

-Diagnostic and treatment procedures in intensive group therapy are examined.
-Variables such as gender, race, ethnicity, and socioeconomic status are analyzed in relation to effective utilization of group therapy.
+This course examines group leadership and process in a wide range of group settings, including intensive group therapy.
+Variables such as gender, race, ethnicity, and socioeconomic status are analyzed in relation to effective utilization of group work.
+Students develop skills to facilitate groups within the context of advanced social work practice.
+Validating the experience of oppression and racism is a focus of attention.
 Prerequisites: All foundation courses or advanced standing.

 Field Instruction III [Course] (3)